-So, if you’ve got $200,000 in liability insurance as part of your homeowners’ policy, your insurance would pay the injured person up to that amount.
-You could conceivably be on the financial hook for any amount above the policy limits, but that would be a pretty rare case involving very serious injuries.
-And even in cases where your liability limits are exceeded, your homeowners' insurance policy may have an "umbrella" provision in place that provides extra protection in precisely those kinds of instances.
+In the real world, most insurance claims settle for an amount that is at or below the policy limits.
+But in some cases, if the injured person has suffered serious or permanent injuries, their claim might go above the policy limits, and then you will be personally on the hook for any amount above the coverage ceiling.
+But note that even in cases where your liability limits are exceeded, your homeowners' insurance policy may have an "umbrella" provision in place that provides extra protection in precisely those kinds of instances.

 But with some injuries, negligence may not be required.
 For example, if you live in a "strict liability" dog bite state and your dog bites someone, that person can likely make a third party claim under your homeowners' policy without needing to prove that you were somehow at fault.

 Your homeowners' insurance policy will likely not cover any injuries that result from an intentional act on your part.
 So if you assault someone on your property (especially someone who was there with your permission) and they sue you for their injuries, your homeowners' insurance coverage probably won't protect you.